Fulda & Weser Cycle Path

-Our travel specialists have passionately created a new cycling tour for you: the Fulda & Weser Cycle Path.
-A combination of two of Germany’s most beautiful river routes.
-Look forward to a variety of landscapes, charming half-timbered towns, and regional cuisine along the way.
+Our travel specialists have designed a carefully planned cycling tour for you with great experience and passion: the Fulda & Weser Cycle Path.
+This route combines two of Germany’s most beautiful river cycle paths and offers an ideal blend of impressive landscapes, historic half-timbered towns, and delicious regional cuisine.

 Insider Tips for the Fulda & Weser Cycle Path